imaging-formats/yaozarrs/docs/ngff_guide.md

-    While it is common to have datasets with more than 5 dimensions (e.g., different stage positions in a shared coordinate space, angles in light sheet microscopy, etc.), there is currently no formal specification for more than 5 dimensions in OME-NGFF.
+    While it is common to have datasets with more than 5 dimensions (e.g., different stage positions in a shared coordinate space, angles in light sheet microscopy, etc.), there is currently no formal specification for more than 5 dimensions in OME-Zarr.
 You may use the transitional `bioformats2raw.layout` to store multiple images in a single zarr group.
     See [Working with Collections](#working-with-collections)